waffledood/cerberus-check/README.md

 Future areas of improvement:
 1. ~~Filtering out the data in the pre-processing stage to reduce the size of the dataset (perhaps filtering out LW's before 2010).
 This would require separate VBA / Python scripts.~~
 2. ~~Converting the Excel worksheet to CSV format, to improve the time the Python script takes to read.~~
-3. Extra filters for DS MAL & SIN TS segments
+3. Add extra filters for DS MAL & SIN TS segments
+4. Further develop CerberusCheck.py (which reads the Excel data exported by Cerberus)

 Decided course of action: